agsb/minute/docs/keebs.md

+__this file is a work_in_progress__

 # Design and Layout

-the first layer took about 75% of all word uses
+The first layer occurs in about 75% of all words.
+The order is not yet adjusted for balanced finger use.

 ## **layer 0**